pyralog/pyralog/DATA_PATH.md

 ### The Solution: Smart Client Pattern

-DLog uses the **smart client pattern** (like Kafka) where clients fetch metadata and connect directly to the correct leader:
+Pyralog uses the **smart client pattern** (like Kafka) where clients fetch metadata and connect directly to the correct leader:

 ```
 ┌────────────────────────────────────────────────┐